 What It Means for Investors

-Often times, the market will react positively when unexpectedly large measures are announced since the move tends to increase liquidity and bolster the financial system.
+LTROs can have a major impact on the market depending on their duration and size.
+Often, the market will react positively when unexpectedly large measures are announced since the move tends to increase liquidity and bolster the financial system.